-There is no sure way to prevent prostate cancer.
-Some risk factors such as race, genetic mutations are not in our hands to control.
-But some factors can reduce the risk of getting prostate cancer.
-Following these factors will also benefit you if you are diagnosed with the cancer.
+There is no definite way to prevent Prostate Cancer.
+Some risk factors such as race, genetic mutations are not in our control.
+But some factors can reduce the risk of getting Prostate Cancer.
+Following these factors will also benefit you if you are diagnosed with cancer.
 These are:

 - Choosing a healthy diet full of fruits and vegetables.

 - Maintaining a healthy weight and exercising regularly.

 - Men with a high risk of Prostate Cancer can take 5- alpha-reductase inhibitors after consulting with their doctors.

 Prostate Cancer Treatment